nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User adds a task to a specified group.
+1. User requests to add a task to a specified group.
-2. T_Assistant displays all current tasks for the group.
+2. T_Assistant adds tasks to the group and displays all current tasks for the group.

 Use case ends.